 Welcome to a new series of difficult but important testimony.
-“Gladiator School: Stories from Inside YTS” will recount first-hand accounts of life inside California’s most notorious juvenile prison.
-Closed in 2010, Youth Trade School (also known as Heman G. Stark Youth Correctional Facility) had a reputation for mayhem, violence, and murder that earned it the name Gladiator School.
+“Gladiator School: Stories from Inside YTS” is an oral history of life inside California’s most notorious juvenile prison.
+Closed in 2010, Youth Training School (also known as Heman G. Stark Youth Correctional Facility) had a reputation for mayhem, violence, and murder that earned it the name Gladiator School.
 It was there that minors would harden themselves for survival, only to be returned to the streets — more troubled and volatile than when they arrived.

 Since publishing the story The Closing of California’s Most Violent Juvenile Prison, survivors of YTS have come forward to tell stories of daily life inside.
-Over a dozen parts, this series will relay and respect their stories: Juvie told by the ones who were there.
+This series will relay and respect their stories: Juvie told by the ones who were there.

 A guard went up to the very front of the day-room, turned the TV down and said, “I have an announcement and you all want to hear this.”
 Everybody got quiet.
 He said, “This cottage has been closed and in a couple days you’ll be on a bus for YTS.”